MikeMoore63/yachttimer/README.txt

 //
-// Stop watch timer based upon stop watch atimer code from Katherine Berry so many thanks to Katherine
+// Stop watch timer originally based upon stop watch atimer code from Katherine Berry so many thanks to Katherine
 // for a starting set of code.
+Now rewritten with [proper model.
 //
 // Aim of this is to have stop watch plus a countdown timer.
 //